aditya08/caml/README.md

 # caml
-A collection of Communication-Avoiding Machine Learning algorithms
+A collection of Communication-Avoiding Machine Learning (CA-ML) algorithms